jramshur/HRVAS/README.md

 HRVAS is a complete and self-contained heart rate variability analysis software     (HRVAS) package.
 HRVAS offers several preprocessing options.
 HRVAS offers time-domeain, freq-domain, time-frequency, and nonlinear HRV analysis.
 All results can be exported to an Excel file.
 For processing many files HRVAS offers a bach processing feature.
 All settings/options can be saved to a .mat file and reloaded for future HRV analysis.
 Upon starting HRVAS all previously used settings/options are loaded.

+HRVAS was orignally hosted at Sourceforge.com were it has been downloaded almost 10,000 times.  [http://sourceforge.net/projects/hrvas/](http://sourceforge.net/projects/hrvas/)

 ![](https://raw.githubusercontent.com/wiki/jramshur/HRVAS/images/TF-Waterfall.png)

 ## Wiki